MCegla-JW/movie-night-frontend/README.md

 ## Party CRUD Functionality

-Users can create, view, update, and delete parties directly from the frontend.
+Users can create, view, update, and delete parties directly from the frontend

 - Create Party: Users enter a party name and date; a unique join code is generated
 - Read/Display Party: Parties are displayed in a card format, showing party name, date, and members